CodingNannah/Refactored_Rock_Paper_Scissors_Game/README.md

 I added the User Input for a Name and called the Player by it throughout.

 Problem-solving: I had to move some variables to make certain they were initiating in the right places for the game to function properly.
+I finally noticed that the variable "name" was deprecated and adjusted accordingly.

 Problem unsolved: I don't like asking the player TWICE to play again and force the input of their name AGAIN. location.reload() is boolean, and reload's the entire page/game.
 I went down a rabbit hole of options.
 It seems I need a GET method and function.
 I see why Dave skipped this for beginners.

-I finally noticed that the variable "name" was deprecated and adjusted accordingly.
+Feedback changes: I adjust the result to reflect a row for the Player, one for the Computer, and the last for who won.

+Future adjustments from Feedback: I am looking into learning how to add SweetAlert (https://sweetalert2.github.io/) to create pop-up boxes with style and larger text.
 ____________________________________
 Credit & Gratitude: